-There are many outdoor games for seniors and activities that foster socializing, physical activity, and fun.
+There are many outdoor activities and games for seniors and activities that foster socializing, physical activity, and fun.
 These include both sports and casual yard games that can be played during parties or family events.

 Outdoor Games for Seniors